-- In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as the context requires.
+- In these booking terms and conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as the context requires.
 “We”, “us” and “our” means Skiology.co.uk Limited.

 Please note, the holiday arrangements we offer and make for you do not constitute a “package” and accordingly, the Package Travel and Linked Travel Arrangements Regulations 2018 do not apply to them.

 By making a booking, the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

 It is a condition of us accepting your booking that you are covered by appropriate and adequate personal travel insurance which should be in effect when you make the booking.
 See clause 12 on the subject of insurance.

 Subject to the availability of your chosen arrangements and receipt of the payments referred to in clause 2, we will confirm your booking by issuing a booking confirmation email.
 This will be sent to the party leader, (or your travel agent).
 Until you have this document your booking is not confirmed.
 Where you book through our website, any electronic acknowledgement of your booking is not a confirmation of it.
 Please check the confirmation and any other documents as soon as you receive them.
 Contact us immediately if any information which appears on the confirmation, invoice or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 Where changes can be made, you will be responsible for any charges applied by suppliers or otherwise incurred as a result.